 EIP Pharma, LLC is a private company that has licensed-in and is developing neflamapimod (previously code-named VX-745), a phase 2 clinical-stage oral investigational drug that inhibits the enzyme p38 MAP Kinase alpha and in doing so blocks the effects of amyloid-beta and inflammation on neuronal and synaptic function.

-EIP Pharma has made a number of discoveries related to neflamapimod that are reflected in three issued US patents on the administration of neflamapimod (VX-745) owned by the company: (1) US #9,427,438, issued August 2016, to treat patients suffering from Alzheimer’s disease, (2) US #8,697,627, issued April 2014, to lower brain amyloid plaque load (also issue in EU and Japan), and (3) US #9,427,439, issued August 2016, to promote recovery of function in patients who have suffered acute neurologic injury, including that resulting from acute ischemic stroke.
+EIP Pharma has made a number of discoveries related to neflamapimod that are reflected in three issued US patents on the administration of neflamapimod (VX-745) owned by the company: (1) US #9,427,438, issued August 2016, to treat patients suffering from Alzheimer’s disease, (2) US #8,697,627, issued April 2014, to lower brain amyloid plaque load (also issue in EU and Japan), and (3) US #9,427,439, issued August 2016, to promote recovery of function in patients who have suffered acute neurologic injury, including that resulting from acute ischemic stroke; and (4) US #9,579,322, issued February 2017, to improve cognition by administering a dose that is sufficient to inhibit cytokine signaling, but not cytokine production.
+The terms of the above patents run to 2031 and beyond.
 Additional patents have been filed in the US and internationally.

 Company was founded and is led by experienced biotech/pharma R&D executive with extensive translational and drug development experience & expertise in both inflammation and CNS disorders.
 EIP Pharma achieves its objectives by working with a network of select expert consultants, vendors and contract research organizations with specific expertise in developing neurologic therapeutics.
 This virtual structure is designed to provide maximal innovative capacity by providing capital efficiency, scientific excellence and the ability to respond rapidly to new findings and data during the development process.